bbauska/meta-react-basics/README.md

 These elements form the structure of a web page and describe what to display to the web browser.

-When it comes to HTML it\'s important to know about:
+When it comes to HTML it&apos;s important to know about:

 1. The purpose of HTML in the web browser,